raajraj/CrawlerToIndex/README.md

 ## HOW TO COMPILE

 #### Before running the project, make sure you have all the Python modules installed.
-You may need to run these commands after intalling Python:
+You may need to run these commands after installing Python:

 ```python
 $ pip3 install --upgrade pip